-If the Halls of Residence aren’t for you, there are plenty of alternative accommodation options within a short distance of our Hamilton campus.
+If the Halls of Residence aren’t for you and you're searching for a more independent lifestyle, there are plenty of alternative accommodation options within a short distance of our Hamilton campus.

 There are many rental properties available in Hamilton.
-You can rent a house in a nearby residential suburb for you and your family for between approximately NZ$300-$450 a week for a three bedroom home, less utilities and food.
-Prior to arrival in New Zealand it is possible to search online for houses available for rent.
+You can rent a house in a nearby residential suburb for you and your family for between approximately NZ$300-$450 a week for a three bedroom home.

 A bond is an initial payment required for security by landlords when offering their premises for rental.
 Bonds are refundable at the end of the tenancy if accounts are paid in full and the flat or house is well maintained.